Data Visualization Education

 Heritage researchers began by surveying state policy affiliates to get a sense from partners on the ground about which colleges and universities are good options for conservatives.
 State policy affiliates are state-level nonprofit think tanks affiliated with the State Policy Network (SPN).
 (SPN serves as a network for conservative and libertarian think tanks focusing on state-level policy solutions.)
 Researchers also reviewed existing research guides that have already surveyed the existing college landscape, such as The Newman Guide and several iterations of the Choosing the Right College: The Intercollegiate Studies Institute Guide.

 Researchers further developed a list of metrics against which to measure each college and university.
-Those metrics include school climate; a curriculum review; return on investment; the four-year graduation rate; binary measures, such as whether the school has a bias reporting system, departments of ethnic or gender studies, or requires diversity statements in hiring; the number of conservative versus liberal clubs; the yield rate; and the prevalence of DEI administrators.
+Those metrics include school climate; a curriculum review; return on investment; the four-year graduation rate; binary measures (such as whether the school has a bias reporting system, whether DEI offices or related requirements have been eliminated, whether undergraduates are required to complete a DEI-course to graduate, whether the school accepts federal funding, such as loans or grants, whether it accepts the Classic Learning Test (CLT) for admission, whether it requires any standardized college admissions exam (ACT, SAT, or CLT), whether it requires a course in U.S. history or civics to graduate, whether it has adopted or endorsed the Chicago Statement or a substantially similar statement, whether it has an ethnic studies or gender studies department, whether it requires diversity statements in hiring); the number of conservative versus liberal clubs; the yield rate; and the prevalence of DEI administrators.

 • For school climate, we reviewed the following: The Foundation for Individual Rights and Expression (FIRE) surveys undergraduates about their perceptions of and experiences with free speech on their campuses.
 We pulled the data from FIRE’s 2024 College Free Speech Rankings and reviewed the following three questions for various colleges and universities: “FIRE Q2: How comfortable would you feel doing the following on your campus?
 Expressing disagreement with one of your professors about a controversial political topic in a written assignment,” “FIRE Q3: How comfortable would you feel doing the following on your campus?
 Expressing your views on a controversial political topic during an in-class discussion,” and “FIRE Q12: How clear is it to you that your college administration protects free speech on campus?”
 We also reviewed whether a college or university had adopted the Chicago Statement, a model free speech policy statement, via data collected by FIRE.